2bytes/website/content/post/bantamCloud/025-caveats/index.md

 ![figure-2](images/figure-2.drawio.png) Figure 2

-Figure 2 shows the communications occuring in a Kubernetes cluster in terms of the network switching.
+Figure 2 shows the communications occurring in a Kubernetes cluster in terms of the network switching.
 The control plane node is represented by the ⚙️, it is placed in the middle to simplify the diagram.
 Each node must communicate with the control-plane, this is indicated by the blue dashed line.
 This constant communication uses up some of that 1Gb bandwidth of the network interface on the Pi, leaving the rest, the orange line, for communication with the outside world.

 Now, if we have only 1Gb out of the bottom of our switch, known as "upstream", and Kubernetes is using less than 2/3 of the bandwidth of each node to chat to the control plane, the upstream 1Gb port on our switch is a bottleneck.